AaronSaikovski/Cyberpuzzles/README.md

 - Crossword.Puzzle - The core puzzle state machine - Square and ClueAnswer reference mapping for the in-play crossword.
 - Crossword.Shared - A shared class library that has Config, Constants, Logger and ParserUtils functions that are shared across the projects.
 - Crossword.UI - Provides the supporting UI elements of the crossword.
-- Crossword.EventHandlers - Provides the Event handling for the crossword such as mouse and keyboard input.

 ---